datto/librdpmux/README.md

     DISPLAY_SWITCH,
     MOUSE,
     KEYBOARD,
-    DISPLAY_UPDATE_COMPLETE
+    DISPLAY_UPDATE_COMPLETE,
+    SHUTDOWN
 };
 ```

 #### General message flow

-After a VM is registered using the DBus endpoint discussed above, two things have happened: an RDP server has been created and is listening for client connections, and a private socket has been created for communication between RDPMux and the backend service.
+After a VM is registered using the DBus endpoint discussed above, two things have happened: an RDP server has been created and is listening for client connections, and a private socket has been created for communication between RDPMux and the backend.

-The VM/hypervisor should connect to this socket and begin listening for messages on it.
-Nanomsg sockets are full duplex, so messages should also be sent using this socket.
+The backend should connect to this socket and begin listening for messages on it.
+ZeroMQ sockets are full duplex, so messages should also be sent using this socket.

 Messages are encoded as Messagepack arrays of ints over the wire.
 The first element of the array is always going to be the type of message, and then the rest of the elements in the array will be specific to the message type.
 More about that below.

-In general, MOUSE and KEYBOARD messages are usually sent _from_ the RDPMux server (passed on from the RDP client) _to_ the hypervisor.
-DISPLAY_UPDATE, DISPLAY_SWITCH, and DISPLAY_UPDATE_COMPLETE messages are sent _from_ the hypervisor _to_ the RDPMux server for handling and communication to the RDP clients connected to that VM's RDP frontend.
+In general, MOUSE and KEYBOARD messages are usually sent _from_ the RDPMux server (passed on from the RDP client) _to_ the backend.
+DISPLAY_REFRESH, DISPLAY_SWITCH, and DISPLAY_UPDATE_COMPLETE messages are sent _from_ the backend _to_ the RDPMux server for handling and communication to the RDP clients connected to that VM's RDP frontend.

 #### DISPLAY_UPDATE